-Each are described below.
+Each is described below.
 The Task Force will consider the need to implement any of these Control Actions as part of their annual implementation effectiveness assessment.

 6.2.1 Education on Septic Disposal

 This Control Action is designed to educate on-site septic system owners located over the aquifer recharge area on proper disposal of wastes (e.g., not “down the drain”) and on the environmental and functional benefits of regular tank pumping.